microsoft/studentambassadors/Bug-Bash/README.md

 A Bug Bash is a cross-team effort where everyone aims to find as many bugs as possible.
 A cross-functional team is important to test from a variety of perspectives and in different ways.

 We want to understand the following:
-- How can we write the documentation and Learn modules better?
+- How can we build our services better?
 What is helpful or confusing?
-What gaps exist in our documentation?
+What do you like or dislike about using these services?
 - What errors and issues are you encountering?

-Our goal is to improve the readibility and usability of content and services for you.
-Even if you've reviewed these Learn modules and guides many times before or if you're seeing this for the first time, we want YOUR feedback!
-A diversity of perspectives is important to finding as many bugs as possible and making an improvement in your experience (and for other students like you).
+Our goal is to improve the usability of Azure services for you.
+Even if you've used this services before, we want YOUR feedback!
+A diversity of perspectives is important to finding as many bugs as possible and sharing ideas for feature enhancements and making an improvement in your experience (and for other students like you).

 ## Why should I participate or provide feedback? 🤔
 We've heard that you want to develop technical skills, help and empower others to learn and grow, support new Ambassadors, contribute to the community (perhaps in other ways than hosting an event), and gain industry exposure.
 Providing product feedback and reporting issues via this Bug Bash can help you do just that.